A Guide to Eating Seasonally In Winter

 Aligning our eating habits with this truth will lead to better nutrition, increased energy, mindfulness, and peace.

 Produce that is out of season is firstly, forced to grow when it’s not its natural time to grow.
 This often times means more chemicals are used, as well as more energy and resources.
 Secondly, the out of season produce is shipped very far distances to reach our grocery store shelves.
-For example, strawberries can’t grow in Northern America in the winter, so in order to get them to our grocery stores we have to source them from Chili or Mexico.
+For example, strawberries can’t grow in Northern America in the winter, so in order to get them to our grocery stores we have to source them from Chile or Mexico.
 That’s a far trip that uses a lot of resources and creates lots of greenhouse gas emissions.

 Like we mentioned above, because out of season produce is shipped from far away, the produce has to be prematurely picked before it’s ripe.
 Studies show that prematurely picked produce lacks nutrients compared to in season produce that is grown naturally and allowed to ripen on the plant.
 Not only is in-season produce healthier but it tastes better too.
 If you’ve ever tasted a winter strawberry, you know what I mean.
 It only makes sense that God’s way of doing things results in a healthier, tastier, more sustaining outcome.